jweisz/tjbot-playground/README.md

 The TJBot playground book communicates with your TJBot using Bluetooth Low Energy (BLE), so you can program your TJBot while sitting next to him!

-> This playground book requires Swift Playgrounds 1.6.
+> This playground book requires Swift Playgrounds 2.2.
 Please see [prior releases](https://github.com/jweisz/tjbot-playground/releases/) for a version that is compatible with earlier versions of Swift Playgrounds.

 # Installation

-The easiest way to get this playground on your iPad is to [download the latest release](https://github.com/jweisz/tjbot-playground/releases) to your Mac and then use AirDrop to copy the playground to your iPad.
+The easiest way to get this playground on your iPad is to subscribe to it within the Playgrounds app.

+Alternatively, you can [download the latest release](https://github.com/jweisz/tjbot-playground/releases) to your Mac and then use AirDrop to copy the playground to your iPad.
 After downloading, right click the “TJBot.playgroundbook” file, and choose “Share > AirDrop.”
 A list will open up which should show your iPad.
 Click your iPad to transfer the Playground.

 > Note: Make sure AirDrop on your iPad is turned on!